Boy William

+William Hartanto known professionally as Boy William, is an Indonesian entertainer.

+Career

-William Hartanto known professionally as Boy William, is an entertainer.
-He first started his career by winning the Starteen model election in 2009 where he showed his talent for dancing the Haka Dance.
+Boy William Hartanto started his first career by winning the Starteen model election in 2009, where he showed his talent for dancing the Haka Dance.
 He represented his school in the Haka Dance Competition in Africa for a month.
-Then, he switched to become a VJ on the MTV Indonesia.
-He also had leading roles in Indonesian films Di Balik 98 and Sunshine Becomes You.
+Then, he switched to becoming a VJ on MTV Indonesia.
+He also had leading roles in the Indonesian films Di Balik 98 and Sunshine Becomes You.
 He is currently a VJ of Breakout on the television channel NET.